 We are visiting the Yucatan region of Mexico.
 The map above is terribly unclear but Yucatan Peninsula is surrounded by water.
 Yucatan is the raised “nob” above the green Guatemala.
 The Gulf of Mexico is on one side of the Yucatan peninsula and the gorgeous Caribbean Sea is on the other.

-Now that you can picture where we are in Mexico I will show you the map above which shows the Yucatan Peninsula.
-We are visiting Playa del Carmen which is on right side of the map, where the Caribbean Sea meets the coast.
+Now that you can picture where we are in Mexico, the map above shows the Yucatan Peninsula.
+We are visiting Playa del Carmen which is on the upper right side of the map, where the Caribbean Sea meets the coast.
 The pyramid symbols shown are the ancient Mayan ruins.
 We visited the Tulum ruins a few days ago and were in awe.
 Chichen Itza is the largest of the ancient civilisations in this region.

-In the Yucatan Region the food is influenced by Mayan style cuisine and foods which have been abundant in the area.
-Seafood is commonly eaten with a paste or marinade made from the annatto seed which is one of the main spices in the region.
+In the Yucatan Region, the food is influenced by Mayan style cuisine and use foods which have been abundant in the area, seafood is commonly eaten with a paste or marinade made from the annatto seed which is one of the main spices in the region.
 A popular cooking style is Pibil, which is from the Mayan word p’ib, meaning “buried”.
 In this method food is wrapped in banana leaves, and cooked in a pit oven.
 Although, more commonly in modern day it is placed in a conventional oven.

 We were firstly introduced to some of the Mexican ingredients that would be included in our dish.
 The ingredients had been sliced for us which made the cooking process very simple.

 Ceviche is the method of immersing a raw protein in citrus juice to produce a cured “cooked” end product.
 It is a popular method of cooking in coastal regions.
 Previously I have included a recipe for traditional Fijian Kokoda which is similar to the Yucatan Ceviche.